-The basic way how to grow Brussels sprouts is much like how you would grow cabbage or kale.
+Basically, how to grow Brussels sprouts is much like how you would grow cabbage or kale.
 Brussels sprouts are a cole crop and like many vegetables in that group, they grow better in cool temperatures.

 You are also better off growing Brussels sprouts from transplants rather than from seeds planted straight into the garden.
-This will allow the seedlings to develop in a cooler shaded environment and they will have a better chance of surviving the warmer weather outside.
+This will allow the seedlings to develop in a cooler, shaded environment and they will have a better chance of surviving the warmer weather outside.

-Plant your Brussels sprouts about 36 inches apart in nitrogen rich soil.
+Plant your Brussels sprouts about 36 inches (91 cm.) apart in nitrogen rich soil.
 Growing Brussels sprouts need plenty of nutrients and water.
 Never let your Brussels sprout bed become too dry as this will stress the plants and result in a poor harvest.
 Water is vital to a good crop.